 But what if there’s a slew of dishes, and it won’t take just two minutes to do them?
 Simple.
 (Remember– concrete and straightforward?
 Spend two minutes doing a few now, and then tell yourself you’ll do the rest later.
 Chances are you’ll start and not want to finish.
-But even if you do start and you don’t finish, well, that takes us to step #2.
+But even if you do get started and you don’t finish, well, that takes us to step #2.

 2) Make it easy on yourself